emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 -------------------------

-By default, with Emscripten, dereferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms (0 is just a normal address in a WebAssembly Memory or a JavaScript Typed Array).
+By default, with Emscripten, dereferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms, as 0 is just a normal address in a WebAssembly Memory.
+0 is also a normal location in a JavaScript Typed Array, which is an issue in the JavaScript alongside the WebAssembly (runtime support code, JS library methods, ``EM_ASM/EM_JS``, etc.), and also for the compiled code if you build with ``-s WASM=0``.

 In builds with ``ASSERTIONS`` enabled, a magic cookie stored at address 0 is checked at the end of the program execution.
 That is, it will notify you if